 Not the kind of “spiritual” where you are licking your fingers because the barbecue sauce at the local steakhouse reminded of you of your granny’s famous pulled pork.
 Or the kind of “spiritual” where some finely crafted chocolate baklava elevates you to a state of euphoria.

 It’s the kind of spiritual that Jesus set the table for during his time on Earth.
-When he was preparing to share the Good News with a large crowd, Jesus fed them first; in the first recorded interactions with some of his disciples he pulled in a massive haul of fish for an unsettled bunch of fishermen; and in his final gathering with his closest friends he associated his body and his blood with food and drink at a dinner table that any of us would be lucky to fit in our dining room.
+When he was preparing to share the Good News with a large crowd, Jesus fed them first; in the first recorded interactions with some of his disciples he pulled in a massive haul of fish for an unsettled bunch of fishermen; and drink at a dinner table that any of us would be lucky to fit in our dining room.

 When you make a gift that provides meals to children at Florida Baptist Children’s Homes, The Porch Light and One More Child you are setting the table for eternal transformation.